-Goal Promote equal housing opportunities for all persons.

-Policy 1 Ensure that information on fair housing laws is easily available.

-Policy 2 Ensure that complaints about housing discrimination are addressed promptly and appropriately.

-Program 5:1 Disseminate and maintain fair housing information and education materials throughout the county and ensure public awareness of fair housing laws and processes.
+- Goal Promote equal housing opportunities for all persons. - Policy 1 Ensure that information on fair housing laws is easily available. - Policy 2 Ensure that complaints about housing discrimination are addressed promptly and appropriately. - Program 5:1 Disseminate and maintain fair housing information and education materials throughout the county and ensure public awareness of fair housing laws and processes.
 Materials will be distributed in a variety of public locations including government centers, libraries, post offices, shopping areas and websites.

-Progress: Community Development provides information on the County website and at the permit counter and distributes information at RPACs.
+Responsible Agencies: CDD Timeframe: Ongoing Progress: Community Development provides information on the County website and at the permit counter and distributes information at RPACs.
+Adjustments: Program will continue.

 Program 5:2 Refer persons with complaints of housing discrimination to appropriate online resources including information/links hosted on the Housing Authority web-site.

-Progress: No complaints received during cycle.
+Responsible Agencies: CDD Timeframe: Ongoing Progress: No complaints received during cycle.
+Adjustments: Program will continue.